Education, Educational Specialist in Leadership, Ed.S.

 The degree prepares effective leaders for K-12 districts whose management and administrative understandings, skills, and dispositions foster quality education for children and youth.
 A significant number of Ed.S. candidates have received jobs during and/or upon completion of their program as school administrators, central office directors, assistant superintendents and superintendents.

 “The Education Specialist program has provided me with tremendous experiences and opportunities that have truly expanded and enhanced my professional skills.
 The staff are always willing to help and support you, and they are very considerate of your professional schedules and responsibilities.”

-DIRECTOR OF STUDENT SERVICES, GREENVILLE PUBLIC SCHOOLS
+SUPERINTENDENT, GREENVILLE PUBLIC SCHOOLS